Home >> How it works >> More info >> Testimonials >> BUY NOW >> Support >> About us >>

 Username* : Library : Application Support : Microsoft : Office : User Templates : MyTemplates

-*To get to the "Username" folder, click the little house icon under Places in Finder:
+*To get to the "Username" folder (this is a folder with your name or the name of the primary user of the mac), click the little house icon under Places in Finder:

 Privacy policy statement.